 Gardeners have grown to love the Proven Winners line of cleomes because they are thornless, seedless, odorless, and not sticky.
 Señorita Blanca™ produces showy, pure white blooms all season.
 She is a superb plant for the landscape where her vigorous growth, heat and humidity tolerance makes her a shining star.

-Señorita Blanca® Cleome hybrid 'INCLESBIMP' USPP 27,011, Can 5,504 -
+Señorita Blanca® Cleome hybrid 'Inclesbimp' USPP 27,011, Can 5,504 -

 8 Reviews